 I’m SO honored to share an interview with Janet about her new book and I highly recommend it for every woman who is thinking, “Dear God, He’s Home!”
 Yeah…you know you’ve thought that! 🙂

-(1) What inspired you to write a book about living with a stay-at-home husband?
+can you buy modafinil in the uk (1) What inspired you to write a book about living with a stay-at-home husband?

 Dear God, He’s Home! is the third in a “Dear God,” series.
 The first two are Dear God, It’s Cancer: A Companion Guide for Women on the Breast Cancer Journey and Dear God, Why Can’t I Have a Baby?
 A Companion Guide for Couples on the Infertility Journey.
 Each of the “Dear God” books mentor women who are on a journey that I’ve been on myself.
 I know the loneliness and need for support and understanding that isn’t always available, so I write to mentor and encourage these women.
 The best compliment is when someone tells me it was if I was sitting right beside her as she read my books.